scikit-bio/scikit-bio/doc/README.md

 something entirely new or by modifying existing documentation, please first review our [bipy contribution guide](../CONTRIBUTING.md).

+Before submitting your changes, ensure that the documentation builds without any errors or warnings, and that there are no broken links:

+    make clean
+    make html
+    make linkcheck

 ### Documentation guidelines

 Most of bipy's API documentation is automatically generated from